 After you have made your attempt on the highest peak (or just enjoyed a distant view) you can return across the lake before dark to enjoy what is a truly idyllic spot.
 Your guides may even catch you some of the many freshwater crabs that flourish close to the shore.
 The trek back up to the rim then down to the trailhead takes about 2 and a half hours.

-Bagging information by Dan Quinn (May 2013)
+Bagging information by Dan Quinn (May 2013, with updates in 2020)

 Origins and Meaning